-FORT MASSAC MASS CASUALTY EXERCISE, METROPOLIS - OCTOBER 2015 Region 5 Disaster Response Trailer Following an active shooter exercise at Massac General Hospital, IMERT provided an immersion training for team members at the Fort Massac Reenactment event.
-Team members were provided an opportunity to utilize a new dispatch system, the lamresponding.com software, which allowed the utilization of a potential new tool to better track responders while in transit and on scene.
-Team members were provided an opportunity to be assigned clinical positions while backing up local EMS on scene.
-Team members were also provided an opportunity to do hands-on review of supplies, equipment, and protocols.
-Region 5 RHCC partners with IMERT for this event every year and bring a response trailer and staff.
+FORT MASSAC MASS CASUALTY EXERCISE, METROPOLIS - OCTOBER 2015 IMERT Team with the Region 5 Disaster Response Trailer Following an active shooter exercise at Massac General Hospital, IMERT provided an immersion training for team members at the Fort Massac Reenactment event.
+Team members had an opportunity to utilize a new dispatch system, which allowed the utilization of a potential new tool to better track responders while in transit and on scene.
+Team members assumed clinical and team support positions while backing up local EMS on scene.
+Team members did a firsthand review of supplies, equipment, and reviewed protocols.
+Region 5 RHCC partnered with IMERT for this event.

-GUBERNATORIAL INAGURATION, SPRINGFIELD - JANUARY 2015 IMERT was requested by the Illinois State Police to provide medical coverage for the inauguration.
-The deployment also served as a training event for team members.
+GUBERNATORIAL INAGURATION, SPRINGFIELD - JANUARY 2015

+The Illinois State Police requested IMERT to provide medical coverage for the inauguration.
+The deployment also served as a training for team members.
 COLLABORATIVE EBOLA PLAN ASSESSMENT TEAM - October/November 2014